🚘 11 Luxurious Facts about Rolls Royce

 2. Rolls Royce wasn’t always a full-car builder.

 Rolls Royce actually sold motors and chassis for cars alone up until the mid-1940s.
 From 1946, they started building and selling their own complete vehicles.

 3. They’ve even moved into underwater tech.

 Rolls Royce is, believe it or not, known for helping to build nuclear submarines!
-They are a major defence support across the world.
+They are a major defense support across the world.

 4. Rolls have impressive hood ornaments.

 You can’t knock the famous mascot off its perch.
 While earlier cars had flimsier hood ornaments, the current mascot can actually retreat into the body of the car if it’s knocked.

 Hong Kong invests in Rolls Royce cars more than any other nation.
 It’s said to have more Rolls Royces per capita than anywhere on the planet.
 This is said to be a knock-on effect of British colonisation of the country dating back centuries.

 6. But they’re of western build.

 You’ll find that most of the cars are actually made in the USA.
 Specifically, most Rolls Royce cars emanate from Indianapolis in the state of Indiana.